-The competition organisers must avoid dangerous overcrowding in the air.
+The Meet Director must avoid dangerous overcrowding in the air.
 As a guide, tasks must be organised in a way that groups of 100 pilots or more would not be together in the air.
-If the competition organiser wishes to exceed this limit, they must substantiate the reasons why this will be safe to the CIVL plenary.
+If the Competition Organiser wishes to exceed this limit, he must substantiate the reasons why this will be safe to the CIVL Plenary.
 The details shall be covered in Local Regulations